SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise1.md

 ![modernize-frontend-publish2]
 <br><br><br>

-In Powershell change directory to `WorkshopFrontEnd`.
+In Powershell change directory to `WorkshopFrontEnd` (the directory containing `WorkshopFrontEnd.csproj`).
 Then Push the web app to cloud foundry.
 Supply your own value for <front-end-app-name> that would likely be unique amoungst your classmates, like `john-q-smith-1990`.
 Ensure the Windows stack is targetting by setting the `-s` parameter to `windows`.

 ```powershell
 cf push <front-end-app-name> -s windows